werty1001/bemgo/README.md

 * Redefinition level for blocks
 * [Jade/Pug](https://pugjs.org) or [Twig](http://twig.sensiolabs.org/) or @include for HTML coding
 * [LESS](http://lesscss.org/) or [Sass](http://sass-lang.com/) or [Stylus](http://stylus-lang.com/) + [PostCSS](http://postcss.org/) for styles
-* ES6 with babel, build JS using Webpack
+* Build JS using Webpack 2 with babel 6
-* Support for all types of sprites: sprite.svg / sprite.png / sprite.2x.png / symbol.svg
+* Generate all types of sprites: sprite.svg / sprite.png / sprite.2x.png / symbol.svg
 * Support JSON data for use in templates
-* Generate favicons and apple touch icons
+* Generate all types of favicons: apple touch icons / regular favicons / windows 8 tile icons / android icons / manifest
 * Creating zip archive with a complete build or development files
 * Nothing unnecessary, in build only those files that are used
+* Support creating files for blocks automatically
 * FTP deploy

 and more ...